khakhalin/notes/00_queue_to_do.md

     * [[arima]]
         * https://laptrinhx.com/arima-model-from-scratch-in-python-3262984784/
     * prophet
+* How to do code reviews: https://google.github.io/eng-practices/review/reviewer/
+* document lambda notation in [[python]], with some common use cases
 * Isn't everything essentially map-reduce?
 What is the crux?
 What are the alternatives? https://en.wikipedia.org/wiki/MapReduce
 * kibana
 * databricks